 Your Expert Treatment Team

 Sean Walsh, Chief Executive Officer

-Sean Walsh is the President and Chief Operating Officer of Meadows Behavioral Healthcare and is responsible for the oversight of its family of programs which include The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, The Meadows Ranch, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.
+Sean Walsh is the President and Chief Executive Officer of Meadows Behavioral Healthcare and is responsible for the oversight of its family of programs which include The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, The Meadows Ranch, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.
 Sean has been in the behavioral health field since 1996.
 Sean has a clinical background and although he has been a treatment center executive since 2009, he is a licensed therapist and is highly invested in ensuring quality care to the patients The Meadows serves.
 Sean came to The Meadows from Calvary Addiction Recovery Center where he was the Chief Executive Officer.
 Prior to Calvary, Sean was the COO of Laurel Ridge Treatment Center in San Antonio.
 He has held a wide variety of positions in the treatment field ranging from: Director of Outpatient, Risk Management, Case Management, Intake and has been a primary therapist specializing in treating young adults.

 Allan Benham, RN, BSN, Chief Operating Officer